mlcommons/croissant/docs/croissant-spec.md

 5. Should Reference be this general, or should it be specialized into FileObjectReference, RecordSetReference, etc..?
 (A bit verbose, but more type-safe, and helps with namespace homing.)
-6. Is the "relative" reference mechanism for fields (where the recordset source is used as context) useful?
-Or should we always specify the recordset as part of field references?
-7. Non-semantic and Semantic types supported
+6. Non-semantic and Semantic types supported
-8. Representation of enumerated records: PropertyValue vs arbitrary JSON.
+7. Representation of enumerated records: PropertyValue vs arbitrary JSON.